Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 The problem is—with 7.7 billion people on the planet (as of December 2019)—there’s really no such thing as “rare.”
 A circumstance that happens to “only” 0.1% people means it happens 7.7 million times.
 Or in the U.S., 329,000 people.

-Failing to consider edge cases can result in lost customers, bad publicity, injury, or death.
+Failing to consider so-called “edge cases” can result in lost customers, bad publicity, injury, or death.

-What are some not-so-uncommon edge cases and biases to consider?
+What are some not-so-uncommon use cases and biases to consider?

 Note: I’ll continue to expand this list as I come across others to help rid the world of discrimination and poor accessibility.
-If you see edge cases or biases I’ve missed, please email me or tweet me @KristineRemer.
+If you see use cases or biases I’ve missed (or mangled), please email me or tweet me @KristineRemer.

 Privacy & Safety

 A lot of people want to keep aspects of their lives private.
-Until given explicit permission, it’s best to keep gender, sexual identity, maiden name, hobbies, interests, place of employment, home address, children, and so on private.
+Until given explicit permission, it’s best to keep gender, sexual identity, maiden name, hobbies, interests, place of employment, home address, children, and other sensitive information private.

 - An employee who is not “out” to co-workers or their employer